 Launching in 2018, this third iteration of the Foundation’s multi-year strategic investment program in the performing arts will build on earlier successes and introduce new approaches to the Foundation’s longstanding goal of supporting and building a thriving, healthy and resilient performing arts environment.

-Staging Change and will be delivered by Metcalf in partnership with Richard Evans and EmcArts, an arts-focused non-profit service provider based in New York.
+Staging Change and will be delivered by Metcalf with Richard Evans and EmcArts, an arts-focused non-profit service provider based in New York.

 Staging Change will support innovative solutions to challenges and opportunities organizations face in rapidly changing environments.
 The program is designed to welcome organizations over four stages depending on their interest and suitability to the approach designed and delivered by EmcArts and Metcalf.
 Funding will also be staged, beginning with small participation grants ($3,000) and, if an organization is successful through all four stages, culminating in substantial scaling grants of up to $75,000 a year for two years.
 The pre-determined focus issue that was an integral part of CrSI will no longer apply.